Thank you to all the athletes who joined us for the 2014 race in Washington, D.C. on September 7th. Results are posted and photos will be coming soon.

 We will have water available outside of transition for racers while they await their swim waves.
 It will be located near the Gear Check station.

 - Will there be any food or drinks for purchase outside of transition for my friends and family?

 Yes, there will be some light food and drinks available for purchase from one of our vendors.

 - Can relay members wait inside of transition for their swimmer?

-Relay members should wait for their swimmer at the bike rack, where they will hand off the chip to the biker.
+Relay members should wait for their swimmer/biker at the relay pen, where they will hand off the chip to the biker/runner.

 - How will I learn about any race day changes?

 We do not anticipate any changes, but it’s important to listen to the loud speakers on race day for announcements of any race day changes.

 - My friends and family want to come out later in the morning to watch the race.
 What Metro stops are along the course?